 Breastfeeding can be a bit tricky at first, but with a little practice, you can get your baby to latch correctly so that they can feed with ease.
-Here are a few tips to get you started.
+Here are a few tips on how to latch a baby.

 - You can feel a good suction, without pain.